JuanKno/Navbar-CSS/README.md

-# Fixed Responsive Nav And scroll Animation
+# Responsive navigation and scroll animation

 Navigation bar with scrolling animation, responsive, fixed and tactile page navigation, smooth animated scrolling with jquery and native CSS.